 All infrastructure is created via Terraform.
 We do not use the AWS console for creating or modifying any cloud configuration.
 Infrastructure should be defined as “code” and should be created at the push of a button.

 By using an immutable infrastructure as code paradigm, we can audit our cloud configuration for any changes and rapidly regenerate any component without fear of human error.

 Using Terraform makes it trivial to replicate production environments for staging and test.
-To reduce cost, we spin these up and down as required.
-We automatically turn off all unused servers after-hours.
+To reduce cost, we spin these up and down as required using the PowerDown service.
+We automatically turn off all unused dev, test and QA servers after-hours.

 We do not expose any SSH endpoints on any servers.
 If really required, we temporarily add a “Support” security group to a specific instance.
-The PowerDown service will notice this and elevate the security status while it remains.
-In any case, if this SSH access is forgotten, the next time we deploy and Terraform is run, it will automatically remove this security group from the instance.
+If this SSH access is forgotten, the next time we deploy and Terraform is run, it will automatically remove this security group from the instance.